 Editing images on a small screen is rarely as effective as using a laptop or other large screen

-It has a Magic AI tool that can automatically identify and tune up portraits with a range of looks from subtle to full-on glam.
+Otherwise, Lensa offers most of the same edits through its Magic AI tool that can automatically identify and tune up portraits with a range of looks from subtle to full-on glam.
 It works, and the results are far better than they sound, especially if you're wearing makeup.
-There's only one set of AI filters (called Hollywood) that you can't use for free.
 Lensa also has slightly less AI-driven skin, face, and makeup retouching tools that can help you fine-tune things.

 As for other features: the AI-powered Auto Filter was a nice way to navigate the few dozen options.
 The AI Eraser was better than most other apps I tested, though still far short of Photoshop or Luminar Neo.
 The Backdrop Cutout and Sky Replacement tools both did really good jobs even with challenging images, and I actually really like the options you could drop in instead.

 On top of all that, the regular image editing tools, art styles, effects, and everything else are as good as any I've used on a mobile app.
 It makes Lensa a pretty complete package with an interesting pricing model.
-On the free plan, you get almost every feature for free—but can only save one image per day.
+On the free plan, you get most features for free—but can only save one image per day.
 After that, you have to sign up for a paid subscription.
-If you only use the app occasionally, it's incredibly generous—otherwise, it's a very expensive mobile subscription that's probably not worth it.
+If you only use the app occasionally, it's incredibly generous—otherwise, it's an expensive mobile subscription that's only worth it if you really use the AI features.

 Related reading: